GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 This example demonstrates the process of interactive coding and experimentation using the Google Vertex AI Workbench for data scientists.
 The guide outlines the creation of a machine learning (ML) pipeline within a notebook on a Google Vertex AI Workbench Instance.

 This environment is set up for interactive coding and experimentations.
-After the project is up, the vertex workbench is deployed from service catalog and the datascientis can use it to write their code including any experiments, data processing code and pipeline components.
-In addition, a cloud storage bucket is deployed to use as the storage for our operations.
-Optionally a composer environment is which will later be used to schedule the pipeline run on intervals.
+After the project is up, the vertex workbench will be deployed from the base environment module on `/modules/base_env/main.tf` and the data scientists can use it to write their data processing code and pipeline components.
+In addition, a cloud storage bucket should be deployed to use as the storage for our operations.
+Optionally, a composer environment can be setup to schedule the pipeline run on intervals.

 Each environment, Development, Non-Production and Production have their own purpose and they are not a mirror from the previous environment.